yuvalot/htm.core/docs/NetworkAPI_Creating_Regions.md

 ```
 The last line is the case where there is no match with a field name and it lets the base class handle it.
 There will need to be one of these for each data type that you use in the Spec.

 The region implementation may also allow some parameters to be changed after construction.
 These should be marked as ReadWrite access in the Spec.
-For each type, the region implementation must implement setters that handle assignment for all of the parameters of that type.
+For each data type, the region implementation must implement setters that handle assignment for all of the parameters of that type.
 For example, here are the setters for the Real32 parameters:
 ```
 void RDSEEncoderRegion::setParameterReal32(const std::string &name, Int64 index, Real32 value) {
   if (name == "noise") noise_ = value;